 I was honoured to be invited, and to experience this intrinsically Peruvian celebration first-hand.

-Have you ever been invited to a wedding abroad?
+Have you ever been invited to a Peruvian wedding – or any wedding – abroad?
 Where was it?